 Prof. Drew Pardoll, a Director at Compugen USA, Inc., is the Abeloff Professor of Oncology, Medicine, Pathology, and Molecular Biology and Genetics at Johns Hopkins University of Medicine, and Director of the Bloomberg~Kimmel Institute for Cancer Immunotherapy at the Sidney Kimmel Cancer Center, Johns Hopkins.
 For the past two decades, Prof. Pardoll has studied molecular aspects of immune regulation, particularly related to mechanisms by which cancer cells evade elimination by the immune system and has made seminal advances in immunology, including the discovery of new types of immune cells and regulatory mechanisms.
 He was the first to propose blockade of PD-1 for cancer therapy, and his research led the clinical development of the first anti-PD-1 antibody.
 Prof. Pardoll is the inventor of a number of immunotherapies, including cancer vaccines, and was a scientific founder of Amplimmune Inc. Prof. Pardoll completed his M.D., Ph.D, Medical Residency and Oncology Fellowship at Johns Hopkins University.

 Prof. Drake specializes in cancer immunotherapies, focusing on immune checkpoints, and cancer vaccines.
 He has significant experience conducting clinical trials involving these therapies.
-He is Co-Director of the Multi-disciplinary Prostate Cancer Clinic at Johns Hopkins Kimmel Cancer Center in Baltimore, Maryland, and is a Professor, Medical Oncology, Immunology, and Urology.
+He is Director of Genitourinary Oncology and Associate Director for Clinical Research at the Herbert Irving Comprehensive Cancer Center, at the Columbia University Medical Center (CUMC), Co-Director of Columbia’s Cancer Immunotherapy Program and on the faculty of CUMC.
 Dr. Drake is also a member of the Prostate Cancer Foundation Scientific Advisory Board.
 Dr. Drake received his Ph.D. in Immunology from the National Jewish Center for Immunology and his M.D. from the University of Colorado Health Sciences Center in Denver, Colorado.

 Prof. McInnes’ major area of interest is in the biology of inflammatory synovitis in rheumatoid arthritis, psoriatic arthritis and septic arthritis.
 He is Muirhead Chair of Medicine and Director of Institute of Infection, Immunity and Inflammation at the University of Glasgow.
 He oversees a translational science program and is involved with an extensive clinical trial facility, performing studies of novel biologic agents in inflammatory arthritis.
 He has served as Principal Investigator for numerous clinical studies in drug development programs.
 Prof. McInnes studied medicine at the University of Glasgow, and trained in Ph.D. and postdoctoral studies at the National Institutes of Health in Bethesda, Maryland.